massaotani/MLP-Backpropagation/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg?style=for-the-badge)](LICENSE)

-A from-scratch implementation of a single-hidden-layer Multilayer Perceptron (MLP), trained with online (per-sample) backpropagation and sigmoid activations.
+A from-scratch implementation of a single-hidden-layer Multilayer Perceptron (MLP), trained with Backpropagation learning and sigmoid activations.
 No external ML libraries — every matrix operation, activation function, and gradient update is implemented by hand in plain Java, which makes this a good reference for understanding how backpropagation actually works under the hood.